-Choosing the right ski jacket is all about managing the temps and weather conditions that you encounter on the mountain.
-This depends on the specific kinds of skiing you get out into the most—bracing against a Nor’easter on a lift in Maine is far different than skinning up a sunny ridgeline in the North Cascades or dealing with a soaking blizzard in the Sierra.
-Some people prefer a lightweight hardshell for versatility, others like some insulation for the really cold days.
-Budget-seekers may prefer the functionality of a 3-in-1 jacket, which comes with a separate insulating layer that can be zipped out of the shell.
-We’ve included all three types in our lineup for the best ski jackets of the 2024/25 season.
-For further guidance, see our ski jacket comparison table and buying advice below the picks.
-And while this review is unisex, we've also compiled a separate round-up of the best women's ski jackets, which exclusively covers women's-specific styles.
+Choosing the right ski jacket is all about managing the conditions that you might encounter on the mountain.
+This depends on the specific kinds of skiing you enjoy most—bracing against a Nor’easter on a lift in Maine is far different than skinning up a sunny ridgeline in the North Cascades.
+Some people prefer a shell for the versatility, and some prefer a bit of insulation to keep the cold at bay.
+Budget-seekers like the all-in-one functionality of a 3-in-1 jacket, which comes with a separate insulating layer that can be zipped into the shell.
+We’ve included all three in our picks for the best ski jackets of the 2025 season below.
+For further guidance, see our comparison tables and buying advice below the picks, along with details about our testing process.
+And for a wider look at the market, we’ve also compiled round-ups of the best men’s ski jackets and best women's ski jackets.

 Our Team's Ski Jacket Picks